 When expats cease to be an Australian tax resident, they are generally deemed to dispose of their CGT assets (other than ‘Taxable Australian Property’) at the market value.

-While this gives rise to a capital gain or loss at that point, these assets are not subject to CGT for the period they are a non-resident.
+While this gives rise to a capital gain or loss at that point, these assets are not subject to CGT for the period that you are classed as a non-resident or for the period that you are away.

-On becoming an Australian resident again, they are then deemed to acquire these assets for CGT purposes at the market value with future growth from that point subject to CGT on disposal.
+On becoming an Australian resident again, they are then deemed to acquire these assets for CGT purposes at the market value of the assets as at the date you elected to become an Australian tax resident with future growth from that point subject to CGT on disposal.

 The 12-month holding period to be eligible for the 50% CGT discount for individuals commences from the date they become an Australian resident again.